ArkEcosystem/AIPs/AIPS/aip-11.md

 | payload           | variable      | see details below                                                    |

-In application, nonce is equivalent as formerly known timestamp and can be used
+In application, nonce is equivalent as formerly known timestamp and can be used Version 0x01 will be notifying former use of protocol to serialise the tx before computing signatures.

 Payloads
 --------